Build Mode · · 16 min read

 The Letter of Intent stage is when major terms get set.
 Once you sign an LOI, you have much less leverage—the buyer knows you've committed.

 Fight the important battles before LOI.
-Save minor issues for negotiation in the purchase agreement.
+Save minor issues for the purchase agreement negotiation.

 Use Your Advisor as Bad Cop